 When it comes to home loans, lenders always look at your debt-to-income ratio.
 The general rule of thumb is that your monthly mortgage payment should be between 28 and 36 percent of your monthly income, depending on your credit score.

 In order to determine how much your mortgage payment should be, lenders consider the following factors:

 Your household’s adjusted gross income is based on personal taxes only.
-If you have multiple rental properties, depreciation can make a difference.
 If you’re self-employed, lenders look at the average of the last two years of your adjusted gross income.
 Typically, the higher your income, the more likely lenders will determine you’ll be able to repay the loan.